awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-2/fargate_service.md

 ---
 title: "Create ECS Fargate Services"
 weight: 15
----
+---n

-In this section, we will create a ECS service to deploy fargate tasks on FARGATE and FARGATE_SPOT capacity providers using a custom strategy, overriding the  cluster default strategy.
-We will use a assign a weight of 1 to FARGATE_SPOT and 3 to FARGATE, which is different from the default strategy with equal weight of 1 to both FARGATE_SPOT and FARGATE.
+In this section, we will create an ECS service to deploy fargate tasks on FARGATE and FARGATE_SPOT capacity providers using a custom strategy, overriding the  cluster default capacity provider strategy.
+We will assign a weight of 1 to FARGATE_SPOT and 3 to FARGATE, which is different from the default strategy with equal weight of 1 to both FARGATE_SPOT and FARGATE.
 In this case, for every task on FARGATE_SPOT, 3 tasks will be placed on FARGATE.

-We will be creating the ECS services and tasks in the new VPC we created earlier using the CFN stack.
+We will create a ECS service to place tasks in the new VPC created by the CloudFormation stack.

-Please note that at the beginning of the workshop we loaded Cloudformation Outputs to Environment variables to make running the workshop easier; you'll be able to see the outputs on the Cloudformation console.
+Recall that at the beginning of the workshop we loaded CloudFormation outputs to environment variable.

-So let’s first find the default public subnets created in this VPC.
-You can find the list of public subnet IDs in this VPC using the output variables in the CFN stack.

-The environment variable **VPCPublicSubnets** contains this value of list of public subnets.
-Check its value using below command.
-If not, run the command again as shown in the Workspace setup section.
+The environment variable **VPCPublicSubnets** contains the value of list of public subnets created in the new VPC.
+Run the below command to check.

 ```
 echo $VPCPublicSubnets